Brexit Preparation Checklist

 Have you got your Commercial Invoice and packing list?

-Your Commercial Invoice and packing list must contain all the correct details for us to complete Customs entries on your behalf.
+Commercial Invoices are mandatory for all goods leaving the UK and must state the correct details for us to complete Customs entries on your behalf.

 We cannot express enough that this information MUST be correct!